RoboticsLabURJC/2018-tfg-alvaro_paniagua/docs/aframe-extra-components.md

 ## Follow body

-This component is used to link a raycaster entity to other entity `#a-pibot` without inheriting the `dynamic-body` properties.
+This component is used to link a raycaster entity to other entity using the id, example: `#a-pibot` ,without inheriting the `dynamic-body` properties.

 Properties: